The Supreme Court canceled arguments over the Trump travel ban

 The court ordered the Trump administration and the challengers of the executive order on travel to say whether Sunday's development means two lawsuits over the travel ban are now moot.

-Their responses are due Thursday.
+Their responses are due next Thursday.
 But for now, the cases are no longer scheduled for argument.

 "The cases are removed from the oral argument calendar, pending further order of the court," the court said in a brief order.